2023 Solar Incentives Guide for Rosemead, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Solar Renewable Energy Certificate (SREC): Typically, solar systems that produce over a threshold (generally small) amount of electricity qualify for SRECs or similar performance-based incentives.
-SRECs and performance-based incentives in general are typically offered at the state level.
+• Solar Renewable Energy Certificate (SREC): Generally, solar systems that produce over a specific (generally small) amount of electricity will qualify for SRECs or other performance-based incentives.
+SRECs and the like are typically offered at the state level.
 When you receive an SREC, you can sell it to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.

 Best Regional Coverage